Collection

 Be sure to include a checkbox or field for “action completed,” where the person who made the change can add their initials.
 As an extra layer of quality control, have someone else verify that the problem has been corrected.

-You can also use a solution such as Monsido to fast track the testing and assignment of action items.
+You can also use a solution such as Acquia Optimize to fast track the testing and assignment of action items.
 The platform will scan the entire website to find potential accessibility issues, provide a performance overview, as well as specific recommendations on how to address each problem.
 This level of detail ensures every report is actionable for your team.

 Test your web accessibility today